mercadopago/devsite-docs/guides/online-payments/checkout-api/other-payment-ways.en.md

 ## Expiration date of cash payment

-The default expiration date for cash payments is 3 days.
+By default, the due date of a cash payment can vary between 5 and 30 days depending on the payment method you are using.
 If you want, you can change this date by sending the `date_of_expiration` field in the payment creation request.
 The configured date must be between 1 and 30 days from the issue date.

 [[[
 ```php